-This Article is written by Rahul Negi, a student of Law College Dehradun, (Uttaranchal University).
+This Article on “Palestine and Israel conflict: Antipathy to control the same land” is written by Rahul Negi, a student of Law College Dehradun, (Uttaranchal University).

 REASON OF CONFLICT